Send the link below via email or IMCopy

 + It is a way to differentiate itself from the competition and improve customer perception.

 + Employees are motivated and will stay longer.

-- Increased compliance costs and therefore lower profits.
+- It does tend to increase costs and therefore lower profits.

 - It can be difficult to find suppliers who have the same ethical stance.